LWC Development with Salesforce Extensions

 VS Code has a range of actions to quickly address problems and refactor code, including Quick Fix and Peek Problem.
 To learn more, see Refactoring in the VS Code documentation.

 Clicking Peek Problem on the error message highlights the line where the linter found the error.
-If the message says there is more than one error, click the down arrow in the message’s upper right corner to see the others.
+If the message says that there’s more than one error, click the down arrow in the message's upper right corner to see the others.

 Linter Example with Peek

 Clicking Quick Fix provides options to disable the warning on valid API names in the line or in the file, and links to the documentation.
-You can see these same options by clicking on the yellow lightbulb icon next to @api onpress;.
+You can see these same options by clicking the yellow light bulb icon next to @api onpress;.

 Linter Example with Quick Fix